SKCraft/Launcher/README.md

-SKCraft Launcher
+Lolnet Launcher
 ================

-This project provides an open-source Minecraft launcher platform for downloading, installing, and updating modpacks.
+This project is forked from SKCraft Launcher that provides an open-source Minecraft launcher platform for downloading, installing, and updating modpacks.

+I james137137 do not claim I am the author of SKCraft launcher.
+I have rename SKCraft launcher to Lolnet launcher as I have customized it.

+All the changes have been committed and I (james137137) give full ownership to myself for my work unless otherwise stated.

+The main changes I have made are:

+* Moved all user data to %appdata%/LolnetData which is changeable via options
+* Added an auto updater
+* changed the look&feel
+* made sure that the launcher opens the latest java and at 64 bit when possible
+* Automatic calculate how much memory can be used
+* Added an extra button to show lolnet's server status
+* Allowed private pack codes
+* Added a .exe wrapper on build

 Introduction
 ------------

-This launcher is maintained by sk89q, who writes WorldEdit, WorldGuard, and so on.
+SKCraft launcher is maintained by sk89q, who writes WorldEdit, WorldGuard, and so on.
 It has been primarily developed for his server, but you can use it for your own modpack or server.